pairinteraction/pairinteraction/doc/sphinx/index.rst

 Installation
 ============

 Binary builds are available for GNU/Linux, Mac OS X, and Windows through :github:`GitHub Releases <releases>`.
+Alternatively, you can install pairinteraction for Python 3 by calling ``pip install pairinteraction`` from the command line.
 For more information, read the :ref:`installation docs <Installation>`.

 Main Features
 =============